-- Schools need to ensure that their pay policies are clear that performancerelated progression provides the basis for all decisions on pay - for classroom teachers and leaders. - Schools should review their pay and appraisal policies annually to clarify their approach to making performance-based pay decisions and to set out the extent to which any uplift to the national framework will be taken into account when making any individual pay decisions. - All pay decisions must be made on objective criteria so that there is no discriminatory effect on any teacher or group of teachers with a particular protected characteristic under the Equality Act 2010. - It is up to each school to decide for itself how best to implement the arrangements and develop its policies accordingly. - No single approach will suit all schools. - School appraisal policies need to continue to reflect the links between performance and pay. - Schools are under no obligation to increase an individual's pay unless it is warranted by performance in accordance with their pay policy - schools are free to withhold progression pay without any requirement to initiate or consider capability proceedings. - Schools need to tailor their pay policies to meet their local recruitment and retention needs. - Schools are free to make appointments above the minimum of a pay range and to use recruitment and retention payments to attract and recruit the teachers that they need. - There should be scope, where justified by consistently excellent performance, for the most able teachers to progress rapidly. - Schools have greater flexibility to decide how they wish to reward their leadership teams to reflect individual performance and the challenges of the post. - The pay of headteachers or leadership teams in post only have to be reviewed when there have been significant changes to responsibilities. - The principles underlying the core non-pay conditions remain unchanged.
+- School pay policies must make performance-related progression the basis for all decisions on pay for classroom teachers and leaders. - School appraisal policies must reflect the links between performance and pay. - Pay and appraisal policies should minimise the impact on workload for individual teachers, line managers and headteachers. - Schools should review their pay and appraisal policies annually to clarify their approach to making performance-based pay decisions and to set out the extent to which any uplift to the national framework will be taken into account when making any individual pay decisions. - When designing school pay and appraisal policies, school leaders may wish to refer to the Department's school workforce planning guidance and flexible working in schools guidance. - All pay decisions must be made using objective criteria so that there is no discriminatory effect on any teacher or group of teachers with a protected characteristic under the Equality Act 2010. - It is up to each school to decide for itself how best to implement the arrangements and develop its policies accordingly. - No single approach will suit all schools. - Schools are under no obligation to increase an individual's pay unless it is warranted by performance in accordance with their pay policy - schools are free to withhold progression pay without any requirement to initiate or consider capability proceedings. - Schools need to tailor their pay policies to meet their local recruitment and retention needs. - Schools are free to make appointments above the minimum of a pay range and to use recruitment and retention payments to attract and recruit the teachers that they need. - There should be scope, where justified by consistently excellent performance, for the most able teachers to progress rapidly. - Schools have flexibility to decide how they wish to reward their leadership teams to reflect individual performance and the challenges of the post. - The pay of headteachers or leadership teams in post only have to be reviewed when there have been significant changes to responsibilities. - The principles underlying the core non-pay conditions remain unchanged.